Starship (musical): Development

 Production on Starship began before Darren Criss landed his role on Glee.
 The original concept for the show came from StarKid ensemble member Joe Walker, who suggested to Criss a musical parody of Starship Troopers.
 Criss then expanded the concept, referring to it as "The Little Mermaid meets Aliens".
 Incidentally, Criss was originally meant to play the part of Tootsie Noodles before becoming occupied by Glee.
 Glee is alluded to in the musical, where Up observes "Damn that G.L.E.E.!
 Always making twisted abominations out of everything", ostensibly referring to the Galactic League of Extraterrestrial Exploration.

 The puppet used for Roach was later used as a background puppet in the webseries World's Worst Musical (which featured guest appearances by various StarKid members).

 Productions

 The musical was premiered February 11-23rd, 2011, at the Hoover-Leppen Theatre in Chicago, Illinois.
 It then had sold out screenings in Chicago, Los Angeles, and New York.
 The group put an edited version of the musical up on YouTube on April 30, 2011, cutting an estimated hour of run time.

+According to Brian Holden, the musical is not available for licensing due to a lack of sheet music: Criss composed the music using chord charts, which would need to be transcribed to facilitate other productions.